VAT in Dubai

 “In the case of higher education institutions, it should either be owned by the federal or local government, or receive more than 50 per cent of its annual funding directly from the Federal or local government,” he said.

 “We expect that tuition fees, study material (books), medical fees, registration fees, admission fees and exam fees will be 0 per cent,” he said.

 VAT in UAE

 If the Annual Turnover is between AED 187,500 & AED 375,000/, it is optional for the business to get registered under VAT UAE.
-Further, if it is less than AED 187,500/, the business does not need to register under this laws of VAT in UAE.
+Further, if it is less than AED 187,500/, the business does not need to register under this law of VAT in the UAE.
 For more information, Contact us.

 SAB Auditing of Accounts is equipped with a team of thriving VAT specialists who can help your business to overcome expected roadblocks such as lack of familiarity with VAT rules & regulations, structure and compliance issues, lack of resources, and lack of a compliant accounting system.
 SAB is offering the best VAT services in Dubai.